-If you’re looking to get a payday loan, you have likely encountered both direct lenders and brokers as a part of your search – but how do they differ?
+If you’re looking to get a payday loan in the UK, you have likely encountered both direct lenders and brokers as a part of your search – but how do they differ?
 Getting the right payday loan for you requires you to be as informed as possible about what your options are, so being familiar with the differences between brokers and direct lenders, as well as their benefits, is essential.

 So what actually are they?